skohub-io/skohub-webhook/README.md

 - `PORT`: Port the application should use
 - `SECRET`: The secret that needs to be provided when triggering the webhook
 - `BUILD_URL`: URL of the build page.
 This URL with a specific ID for each build can be used to retrieve information about success or errors of a triggered build.
-- `SKOHUB_VOCABS_TAG`: The docker tag which should be used to build the vocabulary, defaults to `latest`
+- `DOCKER_IMAGE`: The docker image which should be used to build the vocabulary, defaults to `skohub/skohub-vocabs-docker`
+- `DOCKER_TAG`: The docker tag for the `DOCKER_IMAGE`, defaults to `latest`

 ## How does it work?

 The webhook server is based on Koa and exposes a `build` endpoint listening to a `POST`-request.
 When a request is reveived and the SECRET matches, a build is triggered.
-This will make use of the `skohub-vocabs-docker` image and build HTML pages out of the provided SKOS files.
+This will make use of the `skohub-vocabs-docker` image (or some other image you defined in `.env`) and build HTML pages out of the provided SKOS files.
-The resulting pages are then copied from a temporary `public` directory to the `dist` directory, while using the repository and ref informations to build the paths to avoid paths conflicts (e.g. `dist/sroertgen/test-vocabs/heads/main`).
+The resulting pages are then copied to the `dist` directory, while using the repository and ref informations to build the paths to avoid paths conflicts (e.g. `dist/sroertgen/test-vocabs/heads/main`).
 This directory can then be served from a webserver like Apache.

 ## Running the webhook server

 The webhook server allows to trigger a build when vocabularies are updated (i.e. changes are merged into the `main` branch) on GitHub.

-Running `npm run start` will start the server on the defined `PORT` and expose a `build` endpoint.
+Running `docker compose up` will start the server on the defined `PORT` and expose a `build` endpoint.
+Add `-d` flag to run in detached mode.
+Use `docker compose logs` to see the logs (add `-f` to follow).
 In order to wire this up with GitHub, this has to be available to the public.
 You can then configure the webhook in your GitHub repositories settings:

 ![image](https://user-images.githubusercontent.com/149825/62695510-c756b880-b9d6-11e9-86a9-0c4dcd6bc2cd.png)

+To restart and rebuild the service, e.g. after a `git pull` do `docker-compose up --build --force-recreate`.

 ## Connecting to our webhook server

 Feel free to clone https://github.com/literarymachine/skos.git to poke around.
 Go to https://github.com/YOUR_GITHUB_USER/skos/settings/hooks/new to set up the web hook (get in touch to receive the secret).
 Edit https://github.com/YOUR_GITHUB_USER/skos/edit/master/hochschulfaecher.ttl and commit the changes to master.
 This will trigger a build and expose it at https://test.skohub.io/YOUR_GITHUB_USER/skos/w3id.org/class/hochschulfaecher/scheme.

-## Use start scripts and monit
+## Use start scripts and monit (legacy)

+*For legacy reasons these scripts are still there to start the server manually and directly run node.*
 You may want to use the start scripts in `scripts/` to manage via init and to monitor with `monit`.

+## Development

+### Tests

+Run unit tests with `npm run test:unit`.
+Run integration tests with `npm run test:int`.
+Run both with `npm run test`.

+To test the docker setup change the secret in `.env` to `SECRET=ThisIsATest` Then start the service with `docker compose up`.
+Run the test script in a separate terminal with `npm run test:docker`.

 ## Credits